per-magnusson/sportident-concentrator/README.md

 The design is based on a Raspeberry Pi Pico (both the original and Pi Pico 2 works) and the code can be compiled in the Arduino environment.

-The project contains the source code, files for manufacturing and assmebling the PCB and files for 3D-printing the enclosure.
+The project contains the source code, files for manufacturing and assembling the PCB and files for 3D-printing the enclosure.